 On a handful of magical days during the coldest months of the year, New York City’s iconic Central Park transforms into a snow white winter wonderland.
+Winter in New York is brutal but beautiful.

 Imagine crisp and powdery snow falling so heavily it covers the ground like a thick blanket, skyscrapers disappearing into dense low hanging snow clouds and excitable kids using road signs, garbage bin lids or any flat object they can find to sit on and ride the gentle hills of Central Park.